Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

 - SAF Medical Officer

-What is the difference between seeing an ENT Specialist in the public or private hospital?
+What is the difference between seeing an ENT Specialist in a public versus private hospital?

-As for most medical and surgical specialties, the difference between seeing an ENT Specialist in public or private sector are mainly down to:
+As for most medical and surgical specialties, the difference between seeing an ENT specialist in the public or private sector in Singapore comes mainly down to:

 - Convenience and time